BasiratG/INST414_FP/README.md

 Before running the project, ensure that you have Python 3.x (preferably Python 3.7+) and the required Python libraries installed using the command pip install -r requirements.txt.
 Once the environment is set up, users can run the analysis scripts directly or adapt them within Jupyter Notebooks for exploration.

-This repository is part of a final project presented using the UMD Fearlessly Forward template.
-The project is documented on GitHub and has been added to the project portfolio section of the contributor’s LinkedIn and résumé.
-The portfolio includes a final presentation recording, presentation slides, a written report, and this repository, making the full project accessible to researchers, educators, and employers.